 Why You Should Move Your Blog Content from Medium to WordPress?

-There’re 2 types of WordPress websites which may confuse beginners.
+Note: There are 2 types of WordPress websites that may confuse beginners.
 You’ll find WordPress.com, which is a hosted platform; and WordPress.org, which is a self-hosted solution.
 You can read our side-by-side comparison between WordPress.com vs WordPress.org for more information.

 Ready to move your blog from Medium to WordPress?